Diana Springall

 Diana Springall is, according to the Victoria and Albert Museum, "amongst the most well-known of all British textile artists", who has been committed to raising the profile of the contemporary art of embroidery through the Diana Springall Collection.
-Her work is found in many private and public collections worldwide.
+Her work is held in private and public collections worldwide.
 As well as creating art and teaching, Springall has held various appointments including chair of both the Embroiderers' Guild and the Society of Designer Craftsmen.
 Throughout her career, Springall has campaigned for the promotion of embroidery as a true art form.
 She has assembled the Diana Springall Collection, an extensive collection of contemporary pieces from various artists showcasing embroidery as fine art.

 Biography

 Early life

-Diana Alexander was born in Simla, India, on September 16, 1938, where her father, Gordon Alexander, was Under Secretary of State in the Indian Civil Service.
+Diana Alexander was born in Simla, India, on 16 September 1938, where her father, Gordon Alexander, was Under Secretary of State in the Indian Civil Service.
 Cared for by a governess and an ayah, Diana and her brother Brian had little opportunity to mix with other children.
 With family time reserved for Sundays, the pair became well practised at entertaining themselves.
 For Diana this included learning to paint and stitch.
 Because her mother, Stella Fuller, was a needlewoman, she was immersed in domestic embroidery.
 Her initial understanding of stitch in India shaped her character and her creativity.

 Education

-Springall’s family left India for post-war Britain in 1947.
+Springall's family left India for post-war Britain in 1947.
 Uncertain of further overseas postings, the siblings were sent to boarding school in Scotland.
 While there, they spent the school holidays in the embroidery-filled home of their great-aunt and grandfather.
 When, two years later, her parents settled in Kent, Springall attended the nearby Lillesden School in Hawkhurst where her art teacher, Nina Guppy, was inspirational in her choice of career.

 After seven years at Lillesden, Springall received offers from all five of the art schools to which she applied.
 She chose to study the National Diploma in Design (NDD) in Painting at Goldsmiths College, University of London.

-Springall received her NDD in 1960 and remained at Goldsmiths for a further year to take an Art Teachers’ Certificate.
+Springall received her NDD in 1960 and remained at Goldsmiths for a further year to take an Art Teachers' Certificate.
 This course required the practice of several crafts, including embroidery.
 Between 1954 and 1975, under the headship of Constance Howard, embroidery received equal qualification to painting, sculpture, and illustration at Goldsmiths College.
 It was a remarkable time for the art of embroidery, which saw the emergence of now well-known names: Anne Morrell, Audrey Walker, Christine Risley and Eirian Short.

 Springall received the Certificate of Embroidery by the City & Guilds of London Institute in 1963.
 She graduated in 1968 with a Diploma in History of Art and was awarded a personal accolade of Recognition status by the University of London.